 Not sure where to start?
 Check out our complete guide for pet-friendly vacations.

-5. Stay current on vaccinations.
+5. Stay current on vaccinations and treatments.

 To travel with your dog, they will need to meet certain health requirements.
 Many airlines and other transportation companies require a current rabies vaccination and health certificate.